LeanerCloud/AutoSpotting/README.md

 [![Launch](https://s3.amazonaws.com/cloudformation-examples/cloudformation-launch-stack.png)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?stackName=AutoSpotting&templateURL=https://s3.amazonaws.com/cloudprowess/nightly/template.yaml)

+**Note**
-**Note** the binaries launched by this stack are distributed under a proprietary [license](BINARY_LICENSE), see the Official Binaries section below for more details.
+- the binaries launched by this stack are distributed under a proprietary [license](BINARY_LICENSE), see the Official Binaries section below for more details.
+- later on, if you're confident enough to roll it out on all your groups by default, it can also be configured in an `opt-out` mode, in which it runs against all groups except for those tagged with the (configurable) `spot-enabled` tag set to `false`.
+This can be very useful for large scale Enterprise rollouts against lots of AWS accounts, where you can migrate to spot with minimal buy-in or effort from the account maintainers.

 ## Support ##